TheAppNerd/privacy.github.io/README.md

 ---

 ## Changes to This Policy
 We may update this Privacy Policy from time to time.
 If we make material changes, we will notify you through the app or by updating the "Last updated" date at the top of this page.
 Your continued use of the app after changes are posted constitutes acceptance of the updated policy.

 ---

 ## Contact Us
 If you have any questions about this Privacy Policy or your data, please contact us:

 **Email:** hello@thecosypeople.com.au

 ---

-*This policy applies to the Every Bit Counts iOS app and its associated widget extensions.*
+*This policy applies to the Jotter iOS app and its associated widget extensions.*